redhat-energy-pod/ocp4-install-upi-nucs/README.md

 # Start the Bootstrap VM

 From {node1}, start the virtual machine. *You will need to be logged in to the UI of the server*.
 Run the command below, then open the Virtual Machine Manager, select the VM to open.
+It seems that sometimes the playbook doesn't start libvirtd in which case run 'systemctl start libvirtd' to get it to build the VM.

 `virt-install --name=bootstrap --vcpus=4 --ram=8192 --disk path=/nfs/libvirt/images/bootstrap.qcow2,size=120,bus=virtio --os-variant rhel8.0 --network bridge=br0,model=virtio --boot menu=on --cdrom /ocp/downloads/installer.iso`